Patrick Bohrer Email & Phone Number

 What company does Patrick Bohrer work for?

-Patrick Bohrer's current role is Distinguished Engineer, Acrisure Technology Group at Acrisure.
+Patrick Bohrer is listed as Distinguished Engineer, Acrisure Technology Group at Acrisure at Acrisure.

 What is Patrick Bohrer's email address?